HomeLatest NewsEnterprise ITHCL signs $1.3 billion managed services agreement with Xerox

 Register Now →

-“This expanded is a testament to the strong Xerox-HCL relationship that has grown through multiple collaborations over the past 10 years,” said C Vijayakumar, President and Chief Executive Officer, HCL Technologies.
+“This expanded partnership is a testament to the strong Xerox-HCL relationship that has grown through multiple collaborations over the past 10 years,” said C Vijayakumar, President and Chief Executive Officer, HCL Technologies.
 “This is a win-win agreement.
-Xerox will benefit from our global scale, best-in-class processes and investments in artificial intelligence, robotic process automation and transformation tools, and HCL will benefit from a long-term agreement to provide product support and administrative services to Xerox.”
+Xerox will benefit from our global scale, best-in-class processes and investments in , robotic process automation and transformation tools, and HCL will benefit from a long-term agreement to provide product support and administrative services to Xerox.”

-“The evolution of our shared services represents our of continuous improvement and allows us to more efficiently address customer needs while delivering significant cost savings to reinvest in the ,” said Steve Bandrowczak, President and Chief Operations Officer, Xerox.
+“The evolution of our shared services represents our culture of continuous improvement and allows us to more efficiently address customer needs while delivering significant cost savings to reinvest in the business,” said Steve Bandrowczak, President and Chief Operations Officer, Xerox.
 “We selected HCL as our partner for this strategic initiative due to our successful track record together thus far and our shared values.”

 Get the day's headlines from Tech Observer straight in your inbox